jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

         assert True is not None
         self.assertIsNotNone(True)

-  since all my tests are passing I can say that in python
+  since all my tests are passing I can say that in Python

   - :doc:`True </data_structures/booleans>` is not :doc:`None </data_structures/none>`
   - :doc:`False </data_structures/booleans>` is not :doc:`None </data_structures/none>`